 When to add more bokashi bran?

-One heaped tablespoon of bokashi bran works great if you are adding fruit and vegetable peelings to your bokashi compost.
+One or two heaping tablespoon of bokashi bran works great if you are adding fruit and vegetable peelings to your bokashi compost.
 However, if you are also adding items that are harder to compost then you will need to add more bran.
 These harder to compost items include meat, dairy, bones, cooked food and any food waste that has started to rot slightly and is showing signs of blue/green mold.

 Signs that you are not adding enough bran